mattyoung101/tamara/papers/slides/progress_seminar.typ

 - Fuzzing _(if time permits)_

 == The future
-I'm aiming to produce at least one proper academic publication from this thesis.
+I'm aiming to produce at least one academic publication from this thesis.
 - If TaMaRa works, its hybrid algorithm addresses a number of limitations in previous literature
 - May be useful for research labs (CubeSats) and industry